frwl404/runo/README.md

 ## 🎯 Why use runo?
 - Standardized workflow across different repositories
 - Zero installation (just add 1 file to your repo)
-- `runo` need only Python and Docker.
-Both are present almost everywhere nowadays.
+- `runo` needs only Python, which is present almost everywhere nowadays.
 - Works across multiple platforms effortlessly

 ## 🚀 Quick start.

 Follow [this short instruction](docs/QUICK_START.md) to integrate runo into your project.
 In case of some problems, please feel free to contact author:
 - Email: anton.chivkunov@gmail.com

+_*If you are open-source project, hosted on github.com, want to try `runo`, but don't have enough time for integration, please contact me - I can prepare integration PR for your repo and you will need just to check how well it works for you._